filipegorges/door2door_challenge/README.md

 Design decisions available on the Wiki!

-To run this project, run:
+To run this project, first run: `docker-compose up front_end` so that it downloads all of its dependencies beforehand

-`docker-compose up`
+Then run: `docker-compose up`

 door2door, the operator of the 'allygator shuttle' service in Berlin, collects the live position of all vehicles in its fleet in real-time via a GPS sensor in each vehicle.
 To manage the service, door2door needs to be able to visualize the location and bearing of all vehicles in real-time, and has asked you to provide a solution for this.